Introduction to Azure Storage

 The Azure Storage client libraries provide methods for encrypting data from the client library before sending it across the wire and decrypting the response.
 Data encrypted via client-side encryption is also encrypted at rest by Azure Storage.
 For more information about client-side encryption, see Client-side encryption with .NET for Azure Storage.

-Azure NetApp Files data traffic is inherently secure by design, as it does not provide a public endpoint and data traffic stays within customer-owned VNet.
-Data-in-flight is not encrypted by default.
+Azure NetApp Files data traffic is inherently secure by design, as it doesn't provide a public endpoint and data traffic stays within customer-owned VNet.
+Data-in-flight isn't encrypted by default.
 However, data traffic from an Azure VM (running an NFS or SMB client) to Azure NetApp Files is as secure as any other Azure-VM-to-VM traffic.
 NFSv4.1 and SMB3 data-in-flight encryption can optionally be enabled.
 See Security FAQs for Azure NetApp Files.

 To ensure that your data is durable, Azure Storage stores multiple copies of your data.
 When you set up your storage account, you select a redundancy option.
 For more information, see Azure Storage redundancy.